TheArkive/ConstScanner/README.md

 ## Highlights
 * Inspired by [Constants.ahk](https://autohotkey.com/board/topic/18177-crazy-scripting-list-of-win32-constants/) (written by SKAN)
 * Flexible and searchable database for referencing API constants.
-* Scans and catalogs structs, enums, macros, UUIDs, and all #define entries.
+* Scans and catalogs Integers, Floats, Strings, Structs, Enums, Macros, and UUIDs.
-* All `#preprocessors` are now parsed to get a more accurate set of constants.\
+* All `#preprocessors` are now parsed to get a more accurate set of constants.
-Architecture must be defined
 * Create profiles of user-defined groups of headers.
 * Set user-defined constants so you can keep your database files lean with only the constants you want to list in a given API.
 * Setup this script with a compiler of your choice for checking constants (recommended MSVC BuildTools or GCC variant, like MinGW32/64 or TDGCC).\